 Just like in the film, Raven is an awesome ally for Maleficent.
 The Raven can fly anywhere at the start of each turn and take an action for you (apart from fate).
 For every 4 actions he takes, it’s like you’ve taken another turn.

-Never use Raven to defeat an enemy and only play him after you have Green Fire in at least one location.
+Never use Raven to defeat a Hero and only play him after you have Green Fire in at least one location.
 Keep him hidden behind the Green Fire.
-If you don’t, and Prince Phillip gets played at his location, it’s bye bye Mr Raven.
+If you don’t, and Prince Phillip gets played at his location, it’s bye-bye Mr Raven.

 Defeat heroes with the Spinning Wheel for power